 It’s little wonder many of our clients have huge smiles on their faces during their Geneva to Argentière transfer.
 They know that within 90 minutes of the airport, they have some of the best skiing in Europe on their doorstep.
-Yes, it’s pretty superlative stuff during the winter season at Argentière’s Grand Montets ski area.
+Yep, it’s pretty superlative stuff during the winter season at the Grand Montets ski area in Argentière.

 Your transfer journey with Mountain Drop-offs sees you going through Chamonix and then heading up the incline to Argentière.
 And of course, we also carry on to Montroc and Le Tour, the outlying villages of Argentiere.
 Often the snow line is just at the entrance to Argentière village, so don’t be surprised if it’s raining when you board your transfer bus at Geneva Airport and snowing big pizza flakes on arrival in Argentière!Guide section

 Argentiere – small village meets big mountain!